 Yes.
 If the home country of the applicant is a World Trade Organization member and/or Paris Convention member, the home filing date would be possible to claim.

-You must prove that the mark was used within three years after registration.
+To maintain the registration of your trademark you must use it within three years after registration.
 Minimal use is acceptable and usage must be done within jurisdiction.
 You can also justify non-use due to restrictions in importation of goods.

 Yes.
 It is legal to use an unregistered trademark for goods and services.